davezatch/StackenBlocken/README.md

 A quick little game I threw together inspired by this Conan sketch: [StackenBlocken](http://www.youtube.com/embed/QEN5-_93gQg "StackenBlocken")

-Using jQuery for and the browser, with some localStorage for keeping track of scores.
+Using jQuery and the browser, with some localStorage for keeping track of scores, and LESS cuz it's awesome.

 ##How to Play